delsagonz/NFWF_OutplantMonitoring/README.md

 There are 2 different codes listed in this source: MaxGrowthPotential_ & Array_Growths

-**MaxGrowthPotential SCRIPT** - has a different function as it accounts for mortality and determine a more accurate growth rate of the surviving fragments, maximum growth potential was calculated by removing dead and missing fragments from the growth analyses.
+**MaxGrowthPotential** - has a different function as it accounts for mortality and determine a more accurate growth rate of the surviving fragments, maximum growth potential was calculated by removing dead and missing fragments from the growth analyses.
-                                                                **TotalGrowth SCRIPT** - does not do that.
+                                                                **TotalGrowth** - does not do that.